IEDB/PEPMatch/README.md

 #### Author: Daniel Marrama

-Peptide search against reference proteome(s) with specified mismatches.
+Peptide search against a reference proteome, or sets of proteins, with residue subtitutions.

 Two step process: preprocessing and matching.